Earthstone Energy Inc. (ESTE) Shares Soar Above 1-Year High - News Heater

 Conclusion

-To sum up, Earthstone Energy Inc. (ESTE) has seen a better performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+In summary, Earthstone Energy Inc. (ESTE) has had a better performance as of late.
+Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.